PCianes/simple-blueprint-installer/README.txt

 == 2.- Setup ( gear icon ): ==

-Here you can set and perform your own quick configuration options, there is even an option to deactivate this plugin after the task is completed.
+Here you can set and perform your own quick configuration options.
 This tab is beside the other one.

 The **Quick global settings** available that you can choose what and how to perform at the push of the **`Do these actions`** button are: